kcanivet/Covid/BigQuerySQL.md

 --order by Max_Deaths DESC
 order by DeathPercentage desc
 ```
---Joining vax and death tables to perform calculations across the two datasets.
+#### Joining vax and death tables to perform calculations across the two datasets.
 Looking at world numbers

 ```sql
 SELECT
 CovD.continent,